CloudEngineHub/cactus/README.md

 - SMMLA, NPU & DSP for high-end phones.
 - INT4 support for 1B+ models.
 - Python tools for porting Torch/JAX to cactus.

+## Limitlations
+While Cactus can be used for all Apple devices including Macbooks, for computers/AMD/Intel/Nvidia generally, please use HuggingFace, Llama.cpp, Ollama, vLLM, MLX.
+They're built for those, support x86, and are all great!